rahamohebbi/Agctor/Project/prd-core.md

 *   **FC5.1:** Define `IActorRuntimeAdapter` as the interface for pluggable actor runtime backends.
     *   **FC5.1.1:** Runtime management: `InitializeAsync(config)`, `ShutdownAsync()`, `IsInitialized` property.
     *   **FC5.1.2:** Actor lifecycle operations: `SpawnActorAsync<T>()`, `GetActorAsync<T>()`, `StopActorAsync()`.
+        *   _Comment:_ When spawning an actor that is a `HumanAgentAdapter` (e.g., type specified as "human"), the runtime adapter is responsible for setting up the necessary mechanisms for it to interact with the host environment (e.g., CLI for input/output).
     *   **FC5.1.3:** Messaging capabilities: `SendMessageAsync()` supporting fire-and-forget and request-response.
+        *   _Comment:_ For `HumanAgentAdapter` instances, the "message processing" involves direct user interaction rather than typical inter-actor messaging for receiving the task and providing the response.
     *   **FC5.1.4:** Monitoring capabilities: `GetActiveActorIdsAsync()`, `GetStatisticsAsync()`.
     *   **FC5.1.5:** Events for runtime monitoring: `ActorSpawned`, `ActorStopped`, `MessageSent`.